Mommie Dearest (film): Plot

-Joan Crawford is a dedicated and career-driven actress at MGM.
+Joan Crawford is a dedicated and career-driven actress under a motion picture contract at MGM.
 Despite having achieved success in her career, she longs to have a child; however, she is unable to conceive and has suffered a series of miscarriages.
-She applies to adopt a child, but is denied due to the fact she is a divorced, working woman.
+She applies to adopt a child, but is denied due to the fact she is a divorced, working and now single woman.
 With the help of her lover, Hollywood attorney Greg Savitt, Joan adopts a baby girl and names her Christina.
 She later adopts a boy, naming him Christopher.
 (Note: In reality, Joan Crawford had four adopted children; however, her other daughters, twin sisters Cathy and Cindy, are not portrayed or mentioned in the film.)

 Joan occasionally lavishes Christina with attention and luxury, but also enforces a strict code of discipline.
 At an extravagant birthday party for Christina, Joan allows her to keep just one of her many presents and donates the rest to orphans.
 One day, Joan beats Christina in a swimming race and gloats over her victory; when Christina reacts angrily, Joan spanks the child and locks her in the pool house.
 Later, when Joan discovers Christina mimicking her in her dressing room, she takes offense and cuts off chunks of Christina's hair to punish her.

-Meanwhile, Joan resents Greg's allegiance to studio boss Louis B. Mayer, and after a quarrel between the two, they end their stormy relationship.
+Meanwhile, Joan resents Greg's allegiance to studio boss Louis B. Mayer, and after a quarrel between the two, he ends their stormy relationship.
 After Mayer terminates Joan's contract with MGM due to her declining box-office appeal, she hacks down her prized rose garden with a pair of garden shears and chops down a tree with an ax.
 Nevertheless, her career experiences an upswing when she obtains the title role in the film Mildred Pierce, which earns her the Academy Award for Best Actress.